tracyhenry/Kyrix/README.md

   <img src="https://github.com/tracyhenry/Kyrix-gallery/blob/master/gallery.gif" width="700" />
 </p>

-Kyrix facilitates the creation of data visualizations with details-on-demand interactions (e.g. pan and zoom, see the demo gallery <sup id="a1">[1](#f1)</sup> above).
+Kyrix facilitates the creation of data visualizations with details-on-demand interactions (e.g. pan and zoom, see the demo gallery <sup>[1](#f1)</sup> above).
 In visualizations of such, the underlying dataset is often large.
 To deal with large data, Kyrix is focused on optimizing two goals: 1) usable declarative API library for visualization developers and 2) 500ms response time to user interactions, which is required to enable interactive browsing.

-   1. <small id="f1"> _This gallery GIF is itself a Kyrix application._ </small> [↩](#a1)
+   1. <small id="f1"> _This gallery GIF is itself a Kyrix application._ </small>

 ## Installation instructions for the impatient